 - Keep the emergency ambulance card updated as many service providers might change contact details and service offering.

 The idea of an emergency card is not new.
 Everyone has, at some point, thought of creating a list of emergency contact numbers for their parents.
 In fact, many NRIs might have done it at some point.
 The trick, however, is to have an emergency card that actually helps and comes in handy during times of emergency.
 Let us know in the comments below if you’ve already created one for your parents.

 Over to you

 Would you like to have a complete template for a printed emergency card?
 ParentCare can share one with you.
 Write to us at (firstname.lastname@example.org) and we’ll send one to your inbox.

-In the meantime, use our WhatsApp chatbot to browse services or to register your family with ParentCare and we’ll help with all your parents needs (pay per use model, no subscription fee).
+In the meantime, use our WhatsApp chatbot to browse services or to register your family with ParentCare.
+We’ll help with all your parents needs (pay per use model, no subscription fee).
 If there are specific healthcare challenges that you’d like us to write about, do let us know in the comments below and we’ll try to help you with easy solutions.